STashakkori/cFS_SpacePkts/README.md

 received array of bytes and that will be your message in reverse order.
 No need to skip the secondary header that way.

 Note that this is old cFS.
-Old cFS is the pain to work with.
-The new has an improved API that makes this kind of thing way easier.
+Old cFS is a bit of a pain to work with.
+The current has an improved API that makes this way easier.

 Run like this: